 In the past, we saw phones like the LG V30s even tout four-in-one pixel binning for the 16MP rear camera.
 Unfortunately, this means you’re left with a 4MP final image, resulting in a considerable drop in resolvable detail.
 Higher resolution cameras are more suitable for pixel binning (especially on rear-facing cameras), as the output resolution isn’t low.

 We have one question on our minds: when does it become a case of diminishing returns?
 How small can a camera sensor’s pixels go, and how many megapixels can manufacturers cram into a tiny smartphone sensor, before pixel-binning doesn’t make a difference?

-This sensor size also means you’ve got small pixels, measuring in at 0.64-microns.
-That’s very tiny, but Samsung says its 200MP sensor is capable of two types of pixel binning.
+Samsung says its 200MP sensors are capable of two types of pixel binning.
 It can either do four-in-one binning to deliver a shot comparable to a 50MP 1.28-micron pixel camera, or it can do 16-in-one binning to churn out an image equivalent to a 12.5MP 2.56-micron pixel camera.

 Samsung has shown nine-in-one pixel binning can work on its 108MP phones.
 It still delivers detailed low-light images that take the fight to rival phones.
 But the firm’s 108MP phones all have the same pixel size (and therefore similar light sensitivity in theory) as mainstream 48MP and 64MP sensors.
 So it could have a significant challenge on its hands to ensure its first 200MP camera sensor, with those significantly smaller pixels, can deliver the goods when the sun goes down.